-Depending on the total rent of the property you will sign an Assured Shorthold Agreement or a Contractual Agreement.
+You will sign an Assured Shorthold Tenancy agreement.
 All agreements are joint and several.
-This means that you as the guarantor are all responsible for the responsibilities of the tenants and this means that you will ultimately be responsible for all the rent.
-If one prson fails to pay, the burden falls to the others.
+This means that you are liable as a whole and are each responsible for everyone named on the agreement.
+If one person fails to pay, the burden falls to the others.

-The students are agreeing to live as a family, this means for example that there will be no locks on individual room doors.
+The group are taking the property as a whole, and in so are agreeing to live in a family like manner, this means for example that there will be no locks on individual room doors.

 6. When will we sign our Tenancy Agreement?

 The Tenancy Agreement will be sent in stages, to guarantors first, tenants, us, and then the landlord.
 It will not move on to the tenants until all guarantors have signed and so on and so forth.
 All parties must sign within 30 days of the agreement being sent to the guarantors.